 - 2.9.1: By definition, streetscape improvements are actions beyond maintenance and have the potential to alter important characteristics of the site and setting of a historic district and property.
-Whenever new materials, components, or features are proposed, there will likely be sustainability considerations. - 2.9.2: Plans for any proposed changes to or in the public right of way in or surrounding historic districts or properties, including those of telecommunications or utility providers and changes to street locations and sizes, must be submitted for review and approval using the standard application and process for a Certificate of Appropriateness. - 2.9.3: Planning Department staff will determine the impact on the character of the historic property and district, compatibility with preservation policy and the provisions of these Standards and Guidelines, and compliance with the applicable portions of the Historic Preservation Ordinance included in Chapter 59 of the Municipal Code. - 2.9.4: Utility components such as meters, transformers, switching boxes and other such elements must be located at the back of properties as far away as possible from sidewalks, curbs and curb cuts; of minimal height; painted to blend with the immediate environment and screened with appropriately scaled landscaping. - 2.9.5 Plans for proposed demolition, changes or new construction in parks or playgrounds, including playground equipment, fences, picnic shelters or other structures must be submitted for review and approval using the standard application and process for a Certificate of Appropriateness.
+Whenever new materials, components, or features are proposed, there will likely be sustainability considerations. - 2.9.2: Plans for any proposed changes to or in the public right of way in or surrounding historic districts or properties, including those of telecommunications or utility providers and changes to street locations and sizes, must be submitted for review and approval using the standard application and process for a Certificate of Appropriateness. - 2.9.3: Planning Department staff will determine the impact on the character of the historic property and district, compatibility with preservation policy and the provisions of these Standards and Guidelines, and compliance with the applicable portions of the Historic Preservation Ordinance included in Chapter 59 of the Municipal Code. - 2.9.4: Utility components such as meters, transformers, switching boxes, small wireless facilities and other such elements should be located at the back of properties as far away as possible from sidewalks, curbs and curb cuts; of minimal height; designed to blend with the immediate environment and screened with appropriately scaled landscaping where feasible; unless the function of a component requires it to be in a visible location.
+When the function of a component requires it to be located so as not to create a hazard for vehicular or pedestrian traffic, and should be designed to minimize visual impact, such as by matching the material, finish and color of existing, appropriate features within the block or district.

-- 2.9.6 Planning Department staff will confer with Parks and Recreation Department staff and the Park Commission in deciding the impact of proposed changes on the character of a historic property and district, compatibility with preservation policy and the provisions of these Standards and Guidelines, and compliance with all applicable ordinances. - 2.9.7: Any proposed demolition or construction of buildings in a park must comply with the "Alterations" and "New Construction" sections of these Standards and Guidelines. - 2.9.8: Placement of new mailboxes at curbside or in locations other than the front wall or porch of a building is not permitted in the historic districts. - 2.9.9: Retain and maintain historic light fixtures in the public right-of-way.
-They may be refurbished and re-lamped to accommodate modern lighting requirements and equipment. - 2.9.10: Lighting in the public right of way shall be uniform, and new fixtures should be compatible with the style, age and character of the district without creating a false sense of historicism.
-New lighting shall be compatible with existing historic lighting that remains.
+- 2.9.5 Plans for proposed demolition, changes or new construction in parks or playgrounds, including playground equipment, fences, picnic shelters or other structures must be submitted for review and approval using the standard application and process for a Certificate of Appropriateness. - 2.9.6 Planning Department staff will confer with Parks and Recreation Department staff and the Park Commission in deciding the impact of proposed changes on the character of a historic property and district, compatibility with preservation policy and the provisions of these Standards and Guidelines, and compliance with all applicable ordinances. - 2.9.7: Any proposed demolition or construction of buildings in a park must comply with the "Alterations" and "New Construction" sections of these Standards and Guidelines. - 2.9.8: Placement of new mailboxes at curbside or in locations other than the front wall or porch of a building is not permitted in the historic districts. - 2.9.9: Retain and maintain historic light fixtures in the public right-of-way.
+They may be refurbished and re-lamped to accommodate modern lighting requirements and equipment.